lvbn/Orders/README.md

 # OrdersDashboard

-## Dashboard to manage orders.

-It contains two pages.
-One for the list of orders and one for order details.
-For the MVP, the implementation of these two pages is the goal.
+OrdersDashboard is a project thought to help e-commerces and business owners in general to manage incoming orders.
+Every time a new booking is realized, it can be seen in the orders table.
+If needed, a new order can be added manually by the user.

 ![Dashboard](https://user-images.githubusercontent.com/65773848/232928259-c80f36fc-c69f-4bd9-9c37-11be54c2b6fe.png)